tlenex/node-busmq/README.md

 * `redis` -  specified the redis servers to connect to.
 Can be a string or an array of string urls.
 A valid url has the form `redis://<host_or_ip>[:port]`.
 * `federate` - an object defining federation options:
   * `server` -  an http/https server object to listen for incoming federation connections. if undefined then federation server will not be open.
 Do not perform listen - the bus will do it for you.
-  * `port` - the port that the server should listen on
+  * `port` - the port that the federation server should listen on
+  * `urls` - an array of urls of the form `http[s]://<ip-or-host>[:port]` of other bus instances that this bus can federate to. default is an empty array.
+  * `poolSize` - the number of web sockets to keep open and idle at all times to federated bus instances. default is 10.
   * `secret` - a secret key to be shared among all bus instances that can federate to each other. default is `notsosecret`.

 Call `bus#connect` to connect to the redis instances and to open the federation server.